• There are no suggestions because the search field is empty.

 Using “Warehouse” as a Term

 The Romans might have invented the warehouse.
 But they didn’t use the word.
-The first use of the term “warehouse” can be dated back to Britain in the 1300s.
+The first use of the term “warehouse” dates back to Britain in the 1300s.
 The British defined a warehouse as “a structure or room for the storage of merchandise or commodities."

-In the following centuries, England extended its global reach using its durable, fast, and cargo-carrying ships, which would move goods along international trade routes.
+In the following centuries, England extended its global reach with durable, fast cargo ships that moved goods along international trade routes.
 At the same time, the British established their “warehouses” in ports all over Europe and beyond.

 The Industrial Revolution and “Warehousing”